 A mural depicting Mount Meru, in Wat Sakhet, Bangkok, Thailand Credit: Public Domain

-Finally modern Buddhist scholars decided it was an allegorical tale and not description of a real mountain.
+Finally, modern Buddhist scholars decided it was an allegorical tale and not a description of a real mountain.

 Unfortunately for science, many Buddhists still refuse to change their beliefs about the sacred Mount Meru.
 They felt that defending the existence of Mount Meru was the same as defending Buddha.
 The ancient belief in the mountain still exists today.